luanwd/gitskills/README.md

 # gitskills
-creating a new branch is fast
+creating a new branch is fast and simple